Turks and Caicos Sun & Cloud Forecast

 The Turks and Caicos experiences very bright and sunny weather throughout much of the year.
 However, we’re not immune to the occasional overcast day.

 It’s easy to get too much sun in the Turks and Caicos, so we recommend planning your trip around the weather forecast.
-Snorkelling, diving and boat cruises are typically most-pleasant during sunny conditions, but consider reserving overcast days for the land sights and attractions.
+Snorkeling, diving and boat cruises are typically most-pleasant during sunny conditions, but consider reserving overcast days for the land sights and attractions.

 Due to our archipelago’s location on the north-eastern windward edge of the West Indies, we’re directly exposed to the weather of the open tropical Atlantic.
 For this region, clear skies are the norm.
 When there is cloud cover, low altitude formations are typical.
 Weather conditions can change a bit during the Atlantic hurricane season.
 Passing tropical cyclones may bring extended periods of rainfall and clouds.